 PATTY.
-Oh, my lady gave that one to her neice, Mrs. Major-General Bunthunder.
+Oh, my lady gave that one to her niece, Mrs. Major-General Bunthunder.

 WOOD.
 Just my luck.
-All the ground to go over again.
+All the ground to cover again!
 Mrs. Major-General Bunthunder, where does she live?

 PATTY.
-No. 12, Park Street, Grosvenor Square.
+Number 12, Park Street, Grosvenor Square.

 WOOD.
-Very good-vanish. (exit PATTY, door L. 2 E.) My course is clear.
-I must be off and let my father-in-law and the wedding party square matters with the Marchioness.
+Very good-vanish.
+(Exit PATTY) My course is clear.
+I must be off, and leave my father-in-law and the wedding party to square matters with the Marchioness.
 Now then for 12, Park Street, Grosvenor Square.

-(Exit rapidly, door L. 2 E.)
+(Exit WOODPECKER, rapidly, door left.)

-Re-enter MARCHIONESS and POPPYTOP, door R. 2 E., and the GUESTS, door L. 2.E.
+(Re-enter MARCHIONESS and POPPYTOP, door right, and her GUESTS.)

 MARCH.
-(R.) Now, my dear friends, if you will kindly take your places, the concert will commence.
+Now, my dear friends, if you will kindly take your places, the concert will commence.
 Why, where is Signor Nisnardi?

 POPPY.
-(R. C.) I don't know the gentleman.
+I don't know the gentleman.
 Does anybody know Signor Nisnardi?

 ALL.
 Here he is; here he is.
+(Enter DUKE, door left, leading WOODPECKER.)